Jermaine0Forbes/PHP-Reference/readme.md

 </summary>

 **reference**
-- [Binding number to the LIMIT of a PDO query with PHP [duplicate] ](https://stackoverflow.com/questions/17178993/binding-number-to-the-limit-of-a-pdo-query-with-php)
+- [Binding number to the LIMIT of a PDO query with PHP ](https://stackoverflow.com/questions/17178993/binding-number-to-the-limit-of-a-pdo-query-with-php)
-- [LIMIT keyword on MySQL with prepared statement [duplicate] ](https://stackoverflow.com/questions/10014147/limit-keyword-on-mysql-with-prepared-statement)
+- [LIMIT keyword on MySQL with prepared statement ](https://stackoverflow.com/questions/10014147/limit-keyword-on-mysql-with-prepared-statement)

 **Add this before you prepare a statement for limit**